The Silence in Black and White: Reception and legacy

 The Silence in Black and White received negative reviews from critics, several who thought the band's sound was formulaic.
 Wood thought that "even if Silence offers fewer surprises than an entire season of Joey, Hawthorne Heights use their well-worn tools to build the occasional hard-hitting rock machine".
 Rob O'Connor of Yahoo!
 Music wrote that the band were not "afraid of adding a little riffage to their attack arsenal", going on to praise Calvert and Ridenour's roles in the band.

 AllMusic reviewer Stewart Mason gave the album a lukewarm review with two and a half stars, noting that although he thought most of the songs had "reasonably catchy choruses," the album suffered from an "overall lack of personality."
 He concluded his review saying: "There's nothing on The Silence in Black and White that'll make anyone turn it off and throw the CD across the room in a fit of rage, but it's hard to remember anything about the album an hour after it's over."

 The album peaked at No. 56 on the Billboard top 200 chart, No. 1 on the Billboard Heatseekers Albums Chart, and No. 4 on the top independent album chart.
 The album has been certified gold status by the Recording Industry Association of America.
 Before the release of their second album If Only You Were Lonely in February 2006, The Silence in Black and White had sold over 720,000 copies.

 The band released a special acoustic 10th Anniversary release of the album, with all tracks being redone acoustically.
 Journalists Leslie Simon and Trevor Kelley included the album in their list of the most essential emo releases in their book Everybody Hurts: An Essential Guide to Emo Culture (2007).
 Alternative Press ranked "Ohio Is for Lovers" at number 88 on their list of the best 100 singles from the 2000s.

 Em Casalena of American Songwriter called the album "essential listening" for 2000s emo.
+In 2020, Alternative Press stated that the album "is integral to the history of scene music."